pluggyai/quickstart/frontend/nextjs/README.md

 ## Update Mode

-To run the Pluggy Connect widget in Update Mode, you should use a connectToken generated with the itemId you want to update, or use the same connectToken used to create the item.
+To run Pluggy Connect widget in Update Mode, you should use a connectToken generated with the itemId you want to update, or use the same connectToken used to create the item.

 In this example, we generate a new token each time you want to update the last connection.